 Hi Sake Lovers!

-I am the newest staff member of True Sake, but I have already managed to taste my way to 6 amazing selections!
-I am a sucker for contrasts and extremes in flavor, as you will see as you read through.
+I am True Sake's resident wine nerd!
+Although that is the case, I have a huge passion for sake.
+I am a sucker for contrasts and extremes in flavor, which you will realize as you read through.

 Tsukinokatsura Junmai “Iwai” - This sake is made by the brewery most well known for making nigori style sake legal in 1964.
 This Junmai is made with Iwai, a famous sake varietal rice and milled down only 20% of it’s original size.
 I love this sake due to it’s simplicity, yet depth of rich flavor.
 The flavor in this sake comes from the Iwai rice rather than the yeasts used during production.
 I enjoyed this bottle at Pfeiffer Beach in Big Sur and I recommend buying and drinking this brew someplace special!